Prison: External

 Prisoners can face difficulty re-integrating back into society upon their release.
 They often have difficulty finding work, earn less money when they do find work, and experience a wide range of medical and psychological issues.
 Many countries have a high recidivism rate.
 According to the Bureau of Justice Statistics, 67.8% of released prisoners in the United States are rearrested within three years and 76.6% are rearrested within five years.
-If the prisoner has a family, they are likely to suffer socially and economically from their absence.
+If the prisoner has a family, they are likely to suffer socially and economically from the prisoner's absence.

-If a society has a very high imprisonment rate, these effects become noticeable not just on family units, but also on entire poor communities or communities of color.
+If a society has a very high imprisonment rate, these effects become noticeable not just on family units but also on entire poor communities or communities of color.
 The expensive cost of maintaining a high imprisonment rate also costs money that must come at the expense of either the taxpayer or other government agencies.

 Theories of punishment and criminality

 A variety of justifications and explanations are put forth for why people are imprisoned by the state.
 The most common of these are: